wrs225/Caravel-Vector-Coprocessor-AI/README.md

 Each address line piped into an AND gate is assumed to be an address comparison.
 Additionally, each queue can be assumed to be latency insensitive.
 Each blue wire can be assumed to come from the control unit.

+They say pictures are worth 1000 words, so a copy of the block diagram is included below.

 ![Block Diagram for Microarchitecture](img/VectorArchv1DiagramPretty.png)

 ## Wishbone Converter